 I am privileged to have had instruction at Yale from two of the finest people I have known: the late Harlan J. Smith, a paragon teacher, Director of the McDonald Observatory, Chairman of the Astronomy Department of the University of Texas, and the discoverer of the dwarf cepheid class of variable stars; and the late Adriaan J. Wesselink, a kind and modest person, my thesis advisor, and originator of the Wesselink Method (to find the radius of a Cepheid variable), which he referred to as the 'Baade-Wesselink Method.'
 It is to Professor Wesselink that I owe my interest in precision instrumentation, an interest that led to the Rapid Alternate Detection System (RADS), discussed under Instrumentation & Techniques and below.
 It is also to him that I owe my interest in binary stars (Prof. Wesselink's Ph.D. thesis was on the optical, eclipsing and cluster binary star system SZ Cam).
 A third mentor, Richard Tousey, former Head of the Rocket and Spectroscopy Branch of NRL's Space Science Division, helped me to gain confidence and to grow as a scientist during my early post-doctoral years.

 My undergraduate training at Columbia was in mathematics, with nearly as much course work in physics, astronomy, philosophy, and religion.
 This multidisciplinary background has made me aware of the many paths we have to better understand the universe in which we live, and move, and have our being.
-It has found expression academically through the introduction of historical and philosophical background issues in all my courses and particularly in the development of the Archaeoastronomy course (see 'Teaching', below), undertaken over a span of nearly thirty years with archaeology Professor Emeritus David H. Kelley, recently deceased.
-The Columbia instructors who made the strongest impression were: my Contemporary Civilization instructor, Frank F. Wekerle, Astronomy professors Jan Schilt, Isidore Epstein, and Lloyd Motz, and Physics professors Polycarp Kusch and Leon Lederman, and Shirley Quimby.
+It has found expression academically through the introduction of historical and philosophical background issues in all my courses and particularly in the development of the Archaeoastronomy course (see 'Teaching', below), undertaken over a span of nearly thirty years with archaeology Professor Emeritus David H. Kelley, now deceased.
+The Columbia instructors who made the strongest impression were: my Contemporary Civilization instructor, Frank F. Wekerle, Astronomy professors Jan Schilt, Isidore Epstein, and Lloyd Motz, and Physics professors Polycarp Kusch, Leon Lederman, and Shirley Quimby.